pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-## Duplicating Production Database in Staging Environment
+## Duplicate Production Database in Staging Environment

 Sometimes issues arise due to scale.
 Unless you have created a test database with the possible scaling issues of the production database,